Cryptocurrency Lending Interest Rates for January 2020

 Traditional peer-to-peer lending often carries a relatively high risk of default, and disputes can be time and money intensive.

-DeFi loans are designed to be very low-risk, via over-collateralization (covered above) and automated liquidation.
+DeFi loans are secure, thanks to over-collateralization and automated liquidation.

 Any lending protocol is only as good as the infrastructure that it is built on.